 Washington DC- Congressman Cole urged his colleagues on the House floor today to support legislation that would protect the retirement benefits of millions of American workers.
 The Pension Funding Equity Act (H.R.

 Washington DC- Congressman Tom Cole voted Wednesday in favor of legislation that will amend the U.S. code to exempt certain soldiers from all meal expenses while they are hospitalized due to injuries received while fighting in Iraq or Afghanistan.
 H.R.
 2998 unanimously passed in the House of Representatives.

-Washington D.C.- Representative Tom Cole voted today for the Partial-Birth Abortion Ban Act of 2003 (H.R.
-760).
-Congressman Cole is a co-sponsor of the legislation that passed in the House, 282-139.
+Washington DC- Representative Tom Cole voted today on the House-Senate conference agreement on the Partial-Birth Abortion Ban Act of 2003 that passed in the House, 281-142.
+Congressman Cole is a co-sponsor of the legislation that passed in the House on June 4, 2003.

 Washington DC- Today Congressman Cole reiterated the need for increased reliance on domestic energy to decrease price volatility and ensure affordable heat and natural gas prices now and in the future.

 Washington DC- Yesterday Congressman Tom Cole voted to provide a total of $368.2 billion in funding to the Department of Defense through the FY 2004 Defense Appropriations Conference Agreement (H.R.
 2658).
 This amount is $3.8 billion more than what was appropriated for FY 2003.